andrejcampa/WiFi-motor-controller/README.md

 ## 3. 3D printed parts
 The first 3-D printed locomotive is in directory 3D.
 You need FreeCAD to open and edit the locomotive hull.
 The completed locomotive can be seen in the [demonstration video](https://youtu.be/si7zXm7mwlY).

 To use the module with the 3D printed hull you also need Tomytec TM-07R Motorized Chassis (N scale).
-By connecting the LEDs and module like in Fig. 1.3 you should get a connection similar as shown in Fig. 3.1.
-For this project you can use very thin wires 0.05mm2 (30AWG) since the current capacity of such wire is enough for our 0.5A or 1A projects.
+By connecting the LEDs (3 mm size) and module like in Fig. 1.3 you should get a connection similar as shown in Fig. 3.1.
+For this project you can use very thin wires 0.05mm2 (30AWG) since the current capacity of such wire is enough for our 0.5A or 1A maximal current.

 ![3D connection](https://raw.githubusercontent.com/andrejcampa/WiFi-motor-controller/master/docs/3Dconnection.png)